finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfolioGroupsApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio group
-            var code = code_example;  // string | The code of the portfolio group
+            var scope = scope_example;  // string | The scope of the portfolio group to delete. var code = code_example;  // string | The code of the portfolio group to delete.
+Together with the scope this uniquely identifies the portfolio group to delete.

             try
             {
-                // [EARLY ACCESS] Delete group
+                // [EARLY ACCESS] Delete portfolio group
                 DeletedEntityResponse result = apiInstance.DeletePortfolioGroup(scope, code);
                 Debug.WriteLine(result);
             }